krathalan/apparmor-profiles/README.md

 # $ aa-enforce /etc/apparmor.d/*
 ```

-## 🛑 New profiles
-These profiles are new, and somewhat untested.
-Use at your own risk.

-### bluetoothd
-An extremely simple profile for the [`bluetoothd` executable started by the Systemd service `bluetooth.service`](https://wiki.archlinux.org/index.php/Bluetooth).

-### gpg-agent
-A relatively simple profile for the [standard `gpg-agent`](https://wiki.archlinux.org/index.php/GPG#gpg-agent).
-This profile has only been tested with the gtk2 pinentry program.
-Please keep isolated backups of your GPG keys.

-### hexchat
-A fairly simple profile for the [popular IRC client, `hexchat`](https://hexchat.github.io/).

-### iwd
-An extremely simple profile for the [new NetworkManager wireless backend, `iwd`](https://wiki.archlinux.org/index.php/Iwd).

-### mako
-An extremely simple profile for the [Wayland-native notification daemon, `mako`](https://github.com/emersion/mako).
-You may need to edit the profile to allow `mako` to access your configuration file, if it's a symlink to somewhere other than inside `~/.config/mako/`.

-### NetworkManager
-A relatively simple profile for the [standard `NetworkManager`](https://wiki.archlinux.org/index.php/Networkmanager).

-### pulseaudio
-A moderately complex profile for the [standard Linux sound system, `pulseaudio`](https://www.freedesktop.org/wiki/Software/PulseAudio/).

 ### redshift
-This extremely simple profile has been tested to work correctly on Wayland (sway) with the `redshift-wlr-gamma-control` AUR package.
+This profile has been tested to work correctly on Sway with the `redshift-wlr-gamma-control` AUR package.

-### rngd
-An extremely simple profile for the for the [entropy generator daemon, `rngd`](https://wiki.archlinux.org/index.php/Rng-tools).

-### ssh-agent
+### ssh-agent ⚠️
-An extremely simple profile for the [standard `ssh-agent`](https://wiki.archlinux.org/index.php/SSH_agent#ssh-agent) (no pinentry).
-Please keep isolated backups of your ssh keys.
+You may need to edit the profile to allow access to your SSH keys, if you keep them somewhere other than `~/.ssh`.

 ### swaybg ⚠️
-An extremely simple profile for the [default sway background setter program, `swaybg`](https://github.com/swaywm/swaybg).

 From the top of the profile:
 ```
 # Please note: you may need to edit this file to specify the location of your